-The goal of completing a comprehensive bicycle plan for Transylvania County is to identify a network of interconnected paved paths, bike lanes and bicycle infrastructure that, when implemented, would provide greater safety, health, connectivity, and alternative transportation routes between communities in Transylvania County and throughout the region.
+The Transylvania County Planning and Community Development Department is working with Alta Planning to create a county-wide comprehensive bicycle plan.
+The goal of completing a comprehensive bicycle plan for Transylvania County is to identify a network of interconnected paved paths, bike lanes, pull-offs and other bicycle infrastructure that, when fully implemented, will provide greater safety, health, connectivity, and alternative transportation routes between communities in Transylvania County and throughout the region.

 The first Stakeholder's Meeting was held on March 29, 2018, by invitation to community members of varying views on bicycling in Transylvania County.

 While there are on-road bicycle routes and mountain bike trails in Transylvania County, there is a shortage of bike paths for those who would like to ride but don’t feel safe on the road or on a rocky path.
 Potential locations for more paved paths to connect neighborhoods and outlying communities with the existing path in Brevard would be one of the great benefits of a local bicycle plan.